Nik-Khandelwal/regsoft/README.md

   cd regsoft
   ```

-4. Create a virtual environment with Python 3 and install the dependencies (commands slightly vary in Windows).
+4. Create a virtual environment with Python3 and install the dependencies (commands slightly vary in Windows).

   ```
   $ virtualenv venv